 * Refusing to comply with the reasonable requests of any member of the library staff.

-VII.
+VIII.
 Telephone use

 The library phone is provided for library business only.
 Patron use of the library phone shall be limited to short, local calls for such needs as arranging pick-up.
 No patron shall use the library phone to conduct personal business.

-VIII.
+IV.
 Weather Closing

 The library may be closed for reasons of inclement weather at the discretion of the library staff.